 - In the myth of the Roman god of drunkenness, Bacchus, in the form of his pinecone staff.

-In his book, The Source Field Investigations, author David Wilcock mentions additional visual allusions to the pineal gland, which can be seen in:
+In his book, The Source Field Investigations, author David Wilcock mentions additional visual allusions to the pineal region, which can be seen in: